shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

    - **Subnet**: Select **SmartHotel (3)**.
    - Leave other values as default and select **Next (4)**.

+   > **Note:** If auto-create(default) option for storage account is not visible to you then just reload the azure portal page and repeat the steps from 1-6 again.

      ![Screenshot of the 'Target settings' tab of the 'Replicate' wizard in Azure Migrate Server Migration.
 The resource group, storage account and virtual network created earlier in this exercise are selected.](Images/HOL1-EX3-T2-S6.png "Replicate - Target settings")

  > **Note:** For simplicity, in this lab you will not configure the migrated VMs for high availability, since each application tier is implemented using a single VM.